 4. Health and wellness services and programs.
 Such services and programs shall provide individualized support to tenants (not group classes) and need not be provided by licensed individuals or organizations.
-Includes, but is not limited to
+Includes, but is not limited to visiting nurses programs, intergenerational visiting programs, or senior companion programs.
+The application must describe in detail the services to be provided.

-100 hours of services per year for each 100 bedrooms 5 points
+100 hours of services per year for each 100 bedrooms